mbloch/mapshaper/docs/reference.md

 ### -symbols

-Symbolize points as regular polygons, circles, stars, arrows and other shapes.
+Symbolize points as regular polygons, circles, stars, arrows, pies and donuts.

+A `pie` symbol is a pie or donut chart, sized by `radius=` and divided up by `values=` and `fills=`.
+Add `hole=` to make it a donut.
+Its first wedge starts at the top of the symbol and the rest follow in clockwise order. `rotation=` changes the origin.

-`type=`            Basic types: star, polygon, circle, arrow, ring.
+`type=`            Basic types: star, polygon, circle, arrow, ring, pie.
 Aliases: triangle, square, pentagon, etc.

 `fill=`            Symbol fill color